Getting Help

 If, over the course of the quarter, you ever need any clarifications on course materials or policies, or are wrestling with a challenging bug, there are a variety of resources available.
 We hope you'll take advantage of them!

-Office hours are a great place for discussion on conceptual topics or issues too complex for the discussion forum, both with other students and with the course staff.
-They are also the primary resource when you need help resolving an issue within your code with a staff member.
-Office Hours are typically held in Huang Basement study area, while remote students can join the queue status and connect via zoom.
+Helper hours are a great place for discussion on conceptual topics or issues too complex for the discussion forum, both with other students and with the course staff.
+They are also the primary resource when you need help resolving a code-specific issue with a staff member.
+1:1 help is limited to 15 minutes to ensure we can help as many people as possible.
+Helper hours are either in-person-only or remote-only.
+In-person-only helper hours are held in the Computing and Data Science Building ("CoDa") basement study area; remote-only helper hours are held on the Zoom link posted on the course Canvas ("Zoom" tab).

-SCPD students can sign up for remote help using the same QueueStatus queue above during any office hours session (in-person-only or remote), and join Zoom to be helped.
+CGOE students can sign up for remote help using the same queue during any helper hours session (in-person-only or remote), and join Zoom to be helped.
 A course staff member will hop on Zoom to help you.

-• Primary and secondary queues: our priority is to help as many people during each office hours session as possible.
+• Primary and secondary queues: our priority is to help as many people during each session as possible.
 For this reason, we have two signup queues.
-The primary queue permits 1 signup per person every 8 hours; the secondary queue has no signup timeout limit.
+The primary queue permits 1 signup per person every 8 hours; the secondary queue has no such limit.
 We will help students in the primary queue first, and if the primary queue is empty we will help students in the secondary queue.
-Both queues will be opened at the start of a office hours slot, and closed at the end.
-Depending on demand during office hours, we may need to close the primary queue before the end of a office hours session in order to ensure we can help everyone who is in the primary queue; we may later re-open it if we are able to help more people.
-This 2-queue structure allows students to have a very good chance of getting helped at least once a day in office hours.
+Both queues will be opened at the start of a session, and closed at the end.
+Depending on demand, we may need to close the primary queue before the end of a session in order to ensure we can help everyone who is in the primary queue; we may later re-open it if we are able to help more people.
+This 2-queue structure allows students to have a very good chance of getting helped at least once a day.

 • 1:1 TA Help Sessions: 1:1 help sessions are limited to 15 minutes to ensure we can help as many people as possible.
 During a help session, our main focus is to help you get un-stuck; we want to help you further progress on what you are working on, and give advice or help with what to do next.
 We are happy to offer guidance and point you in the right direction with any issues you encounter, but the course staff is not responsible for finding and fixing all your bugs.
 If you're in the midst of a debugging effort, please provide information about what you are trying to accomplish, what you have tried/observed, what you think might be the problem, and what advice you need to move forward.
 The course staff is not able to look at your code to identify issues or debug it for you; instead, we want to provide advice and answer questions to help you to gain experience in understanding and debugging your own code.

-Join the CS107 Zoom link for remote office hours here:
+Join the CS107 Zoom link for remote helper hours here:

 Calendar

-The below calendar lists when the staff will be helping students at office hours (all times in PDT).
+The below calendar lists when the staff will be helping students at Helper Hours (all times in PDT).
 This schedule will typically be the same week-to-week.
-Please make sure to note the location (in-person vs. remote)!
+Please make sure to note the location (in-person-only vs. remote-only)!

 By clicking the link below, you acknowledge that you have read the preceding text, and agree to abide by the rules written above.